William Hay, 6th Earl of Erroll: Marriage and daughter

+Death

 The Earl of Erroll died on 11 April 1541, in Edinburgh, being under 21 years of age.
-His wife Helen later remarried John Gordon, 11th Earl of Sutherland.
+The King gave black mourning clothes to his widow Helen Stewart.
+She later married John Gordon, 11th Earl of Sutherland.
 Six months after his death, the earldom and barony were restored to his cousin, George Hay, the grandson of William Hay, 3rd Earl of Erroll.